SlightHeadache/choctopus44/README.md

 ## Firmware

-***Please note!*** Should you utilize a pre-existing QMK/Vial/ZMK set up, you may need to do steps not defined here depending on the version and the state of your pre-existing set up!
+***Please note!*** Should you utilize a pre-existing QMK/Vial/ZMK set up, you may need to do additional steps not defined here before you can succesfully build the firmware.
+Whether or not that's required is highly dependant on the version and the state of your pre-existing set up!

 *Pre-built binaries TBA*